Crushing the Myth of Late-Stage Capitalism

 Free-Market Solutions

 All of these actions reduce revenue for the company, and it will respond in a way that it believes will allow it to survive.
 Over time, this process will result in the company solving the problem with the product, finding a new product-market fit, discontinuing that particular product, or going out of business entirely.
+Critics might highlight how companies have often allowed harmful products to be sold, but they will have a hard time pointing out any example where this has happened over the long run because over time, people will demand change.
+And under capitalism, they have an avenue to do so.

 The same thing applies to conditions for workers.
 Just as the public can choose between competing products, under capitalism, people can choose between competing workplaces.